adbutterfield/ez-react-form-validator/README.md

   lastName: {
     required: true, // Add required validation.
     defaultValue: '', // Set a default value.
 Setting a default value will trigger validation.
-    minLength: 1, // ninLength and ninLength should only validate strings
+    minLength: 1, // minLength and maxLength should only validate strings
     maxLength: 100,
   },
   age: {